MrkFrcsl98/AES_algorithm/README.md

     }
 ```

-As you can see, there is no error checking at all, i know it should be, but the only goal of this project is to demostrate AES implementation, not to provide you with a fully working
+As you can see, there is no error checking at all, i know it should be, but the only goal of this project is to demostrate [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) implementation, not to provide you with a fully working
 AES cryptography library, for this purpose there are lots of secure and established libraries like `openSSL` or `crypto++` for C/c++.

 After state matrix initialization, the method `addRoundKey` is invoked specifying the round as `0` for the argument, during this operation, the state matrix undergoes a transformation where specific byte positions are xored with the current round key aka subkey, during decryption, the value of the parameter which previously was passed as `0`, will be the value of `Nr`, which is the number of rounds.

-After this initial addRoundKey execution during encryption, a function called `initMainRounds` will perform `SubBytes`, `ShiftRows`, `mixColumns`, and an additional `addRoundKey` operation,
+After this initial addRoundKey execution during encryption, a function called `initMainRounds` will perform [SubBytes](https://en.wikipedia.org/wiki/Rijndael_S-box), `ShiftRows`, [mixColumns](https://en.wikipedia.org/wiki/Rijndael_MixColumns), and an additional `addRoundKey` operation,
-these sequence of transformations will provide diffusion, confusion and non-linearity into the algorithm, which are essential properties for a secure algorithm.
+these sequence of transformations will provide diffusion, [confusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion) and non-linearity into the algorithm, which are essential properties for a secure algorithm.

 #### Encryption - SubBytes

 First it start with `subBytes` operation, during this operation the previous table we defined as `Sbox`(substitution-box) is used for byte substitution.
-The state matrix undergoes a transformation process, which is a non-linear byte substitution operation that provides confusion, again... `confusion` refers to the process of
+The state matrix undergoes a transformation process, which is a non-linear byte substitution operation that provides confusion, again... [confusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion) refers to the process of
 obscuring the relationship between the plaintext and the ciphertext, during `subBytes` execution, state matrix bytes are replaced with specific bytes from the `Sbox` table.
 For example, let's say the current byte undergoing the substitution has the value `0x53`, this means that this byte will be replaced with the value from the `Sbox[0x53]`, this is a very simple concept.